Federal Aviation Administration (FAA), DOT.

 Start Amendment Part

 2. The FAA amends § 39.13 by adding the following new airworthiness directive (AD): End Amendment Part

 2018-24-01 International Aero Engines: Amendment 39-19505; Docket No. FAA-2018-0735; Product Identifier 2018-NE-26-AD.

 This AD applies to International Aero Engines (IAE) PW1133G-JM, PW1133GA-JM, PW1130G-JM, PW1127G-JM, PW1127GA-JM, PW1127G1-JM, PW1124G-JM, PW1124G1-JM, and PW1122G-JM turbofan engines with a low-pressure turbine (LPT) 3rd-stage disk with a serial number (S/N) listed in Figure 1 to paragraph (g) of this AD or an LPT 1st-stage disk with an S/N listed in Figure 2 to paragraph (g) of this AD, installed.

 Joint Aircraft System Component (JASC) Code 7250, Turbine Section.

 (e) Unsafe Condition

-This AD was prompted by corrosion found on the HPC front hub, P/N 30G2401, installed.
-We are issuing this AD to prevent cracking and failure of the HPC front hub.
-The unsafe condition, if not addressed, could result in uncontained HPC front hub release, damage to the engine, and damage to the airplane.
+This AD was prompted by a report of manufacturing defects found on delivered LPT 1st- and 3rd-stage disks.
+We are issuing this AD to prevent failure of the LPT 1st- or 3rd-stage disk.
+The unsafe condition, if not addressed, could result in uncontained LPT 1st- or 3rd-stage disk release, damage to the engine, and damage to the airplane.

 Comply with this AD within the compliance times specified, unless already done.